Eroica/eroica.github.io/_posts/2020-01-29-Java-Launcher-Unicode-Arguments.md

 (3) Using another Java launcher: Janel
 --------------------------------------

-I found [Janel](https://sourceforge.net/projects/janel/) thankfully while researching this problem.
-It replaces the `.exe` with a launcher that will correctly pass over Unicode arguments to your program.
+[Janel](https://sourceforge.net/projects/janel/) replaces the native launcher with one that correctly passes over Unicode arguments to your program.
 In the end I went with this solution, and added a Gradle task to do the replacement after packaging:

 {% highlight groovy %}
 task copyAssets(type: Copy) {